Is your home covered against storm damage?

 The majority of complaints that the Ombudsman receives are claims for storm damage which usually involve disputes between the consumer and the insurer about what actually constitutes a "storm".

-The Ombudsman says that a storm usually involves "violent winds, usually accompanied by rain, hail or snow".
+Some building insurance policies define what a storm is.
+If there is no policy definition, the ombudsman says that a storm usually involves violent winds, usually accompanied by rain, hail or snow.

 What's covered by insurance?